 Download a VPN – For social media addicts out there, you may want to download a VPN before entering China.
 A VPN will allow you to use your fave social media sites.
 The two free VPN apps that we used were VPN Master and VPN Robot, but the former has malware risks, while the latter no longer works in China.
-You may alternatively choose to consider paid VPN apps that tend to be safer and more reliable, such as ExpressVPN.
+You may alternatively choose to consider paid VPN apps that tend to be safer and more reliable.

 Use Ctrip – Ctrip is a site where you can book flights, trains, and hotels in advance.
 However, there is a small charge for doing this.
 Even if you don’t book through Ctrip, you can use it to jot down the train code, to make it easier for you to book the train at the counter.

-Download word translator apps – People in China speak very little English, so having a word translator will help you tons.
-We recommend using Google Translate.
+Download word translator apps – People in China speak very little English, so having a word translator will help you a lot.

 Lay off the beer – Beer is quite expensive, so try to limit your intake.
 Doing so will mean that you have more money for other fun activities.